kammradt/tutorial-express-mongodb/README.md

   console.log(`Server is ON and running on port ${port}`) // 1.
 })
 ```

 > 1. Exacly the same as before.
 > 2. We are importing the files that we created and saving them into `textsRoute` and `emailsRoute`.
 The content of these files is the `router object` that we exported with all our endpoints.
 Now, we just need to tell our `app` to use them.
 > 3. As said, **before** we were registering the routes directly in the `app` variable. **Now**, to be more organized, we created separetd files, each one has their related routes/endpoints.
 We are importing them into the variables, and now we are registering those objects instead of each individual route in the `app` variable.
 > This is jsut a good practice and a way of organizing files, the advantage is that everytime we need to change something related to `Text`s, we just go to that file and do what we need.
 This is easier than having a `index.js` with multiple lines and different endpoints together.

+## Using environment variables